-A Portrait, 1876, oil on canvas, 91.4 x 50.8 cm.
-Exhibited by Tissot at the new Grosvenor Gallery, London, from May to June 1877 as A Portrait, it was owned by John Polson, Thornley and Tranent, whose executors sold it at Christie’s, London, in 1911, as An Afternoon Call.
+A Portrait (1876) was exhibited by Tissot at the new Grosvenor Gallery, London, from May to June 1877.
+It later was owned by John Polson, Thornley and Tranent, whose executors sold it at Christie’s, London, in 1911, as An Afternoon Call.

 It was purchased by the Dutch art dealer Elbert Jan van Wisselingh (1848 – 1912), London, for £44.2.0, and the Tate purchased it from Mrs. Isa van Wisselingh (1858-1931) with the Clarke Fund in 1927.
 Mrs. van Wisselingh, née Isabella Murray Mowat Angus, was the daughter of Scottish art dealer William Craibe Angus (1830-1899).